Code-Institute-Submissions/portfolio-8/README.md

 different devices (mobile, tablet, desktop).
 This approach is used from the start to the end of the realization of the project.

-The SPI has been tested on the following devices and is fitted for purpose on a laptop, desktop or large desktop:
+The code has been tested on the following devices and is fitted for purpose on a laptop, desktop or large desktop:

     * Macbook 13"
     * Windows 10 desktop 27"